 The Police and Fire Rescue use the 10 code system to communicate fast and efficiently along with Signals.
 The Ten Codes provide a quick way of providing information, similar to the play book for Football.
 10 Codes are the playbook for Police and Fire Departments that have been training to respond to the incident.

 For the Police and additional two items are normally attached the dispatch broadcast.
 One is the ( Police Nature Codes -see table below) to alert the police of a specific issue , like Signal 0 – armed person) .
 These are the descriptions of the type of call the Police or Fire Rescue are responding to.
 Here are the Ten Codes used by the the Coral Springs Police and Fire Departments :

 Added to the 10- Codes are Police Nature Codes providing a description of the nature of the dispatch.
-For instance, ” Bravo 44, signal 4 at the SW corner of University and Sample road ” Here are the codes
+For instance, ” Bravo 44, signal 4 at the SW corner of University and Sample road ” Here are the signal codes :

 UNIT ID : Radio Identification